juanma-wp/.github/profile/README.md

 ## 🔨 What I've been working on on GitHub lately

 > [!NOTE]
-> Most of my recent work happens under the [juanma-wp](https://github.com/juanma-wp)organization, dedicated to WordPress development, while my personal GitHub profile is [juanmaguitar](https://github.com/juanmaguitar).
+> Most of my recent work happens under the [juanma-wp](https://github.com/juanma-wp) organization, dedicated to WordPress development, while my personal GitHub profile is [juanmaguitar](https://github.com/juanmaguitar).

 <!-- RECENT-REPOS:START -->
 - **[.github](https://github.com/juanma-wp/.github)**: Script and a GitHub action to periodically update the profile/README.md dynamically.